 Female employees expecting a child are entitled to 45 day’s paid maternity leave – so long as they have been with their employer for at least one year.
 For women that have been with their employer less than a year, they are entitled to maternity leave at half pay.

 Male employees in the UAE are entitled to five day’s paternity leave.
 This leave must be taken within six month’s of a child’s birth.

 Benefit management in the UAE should include both statutory and supplemental benefits.
 This will assist employers to attract and retain high-level talent.
 One such benefit that is required by law is pilgrimage leave.
 All workers are entitled to a one-time pilgrimage leave of 30 days, without pay.

 Both Abu Dhabi and Dubai have compulsory health insurance programs that must be provided to all employees, their spouses, and their dependents.
 Although it is not mandatory in other Emirate states, many UAE employers elect to provide their employees with employer-sponsored health insurance.

-Working with New Horizons’ Abu Dhabi and Dubai PEO solutions can allow you to offload employee benefit management to ensure full accuracy and legal compliance.
+Working with Horizons’ Abu Dhabi and Dubai PEO solutions can allow you to offload employee benefit management to ensure full accuracy and legal compliance.

 Benefits and compensation restrictions